 Jamie Oliver is to lead the search for the next ‘cookbook star’ in a new Channel 4 series.

-Would-be cookery authors are invited to apply for the new TV competition which sees a book deal with Penguin Random House up for grabs.
+Would-be cookery authors will take part in the new TV competition which sees a book deal with Penguin Random House up for grabs.

 Celebrity chef Jamie will lead the hunt with the competition open to foodies from all walks of like, from humble home cooks and unknown chefs, to Instagram food-influencers and street food vendors.